DojunPark/NLP_BigCamp_at_SNU/README.md

 Word2vec is a token unit <br/>
 Fasttext is divided into subword units <br/>
-using a lot of glove in most English <br/>
+GloVe is well used in English <br/>

-Brings pre-trained word embeddings <br/>